openmv/openmv-doc/docs/_sources/library/omv.tf.rst.txt

 .. function:: regression(path, array)

    Executes the TensorFlow Lite regression model on the passed array of floats and returns a new array of floats as the result.
+This method accepts 1D/2D/3D arrays which must match the input shape of the network.
+Arrays should be organized in [height][width][channel] order.

    ``path`` a path to a ``.tflite`` model to execute on your OpenMV Cam's disk.
 The model is loaded into memory, executed, and released all in